Cormanz/rt-mongo/README.md

 ## Why use mongo-fire?

-The `mongo-fire` API is very simple and easy to use, but it's not perfect in all scenarios.
+The `mongo-fire` API is very simple, fast, and easy to use, a plus some alternatives lack.

-For making web apps, you should use firestore since it has database rules to prevent your users from accessing specific data

-However, `mongo-fire` is great for projects like bots for services like discord and guilded and other instances.
+Personally, I think `mongo-fire` is great for projects like bots for services like discord and guilded and other instances.

+## Alternatives

+Although `mongo-fire` is a great tool, it's not the perfect one.
+Here are some alternatives:

+- `quick-mongo` - Quick-mongo also uses MongoDB, but it's a lot more limited.
+However, it's also very beginner friendly so if you're new to databases and think `mongo-fire` is a little too hard for you, check it out [here](https://quickmongo.js.org/)
+- **Firestore** (Firebase) - For web apps, Firestore, and with it, Firebase, is as good as it gets.
+It's simple, easy to use, and great for your next web project, even with builtin security rules so no one on your frontend can abuse your database.
+If you like it, try it out [here](https://firebase.google.com)

 ## Quickstart